-TrustCo is also represented by two Directors being members of the ManCo, and one Director brings on the
+TrustCo is also represented by two Directors being members of the ManCo and the Acceptance Committee, and one Director being on the ICC.

-ICC and Acceptance Committees.
 ManCo also receives a high-level overview of significant highlights, new business and any matters of risk to be highlighted from the TrustCo Board on a quarterly basis.